Dibyasundar24/Group18/README.md

 PWM Control Implementation: To implement Pulse Width Modulation (PWM) for speed control of the DC motor.
 Feedback Mechanism: To incorporate a feedback system (e.g., tachometer) for real-time speed monitoring and adjustment.
 Testing and Validation: To conduct tests for validating the effectiveness and efficiency of the speed control system.

-Conclusion
-This report outlines a systematic approach to implementing speed control for a separately excited DC motor using TIVA.
-By following the specified objectives and flow chart, the project aims to achieve efficient and precise motor control suitable for various applications.